Table of Contents

 This sounds like a bit of a strange concept, but it’s true.
 You have to take your money out on a date at regular intervals, otherwise your money will lose interest and cheat on you (with someone else who appreciates it more).

 If this sounds like I’m describing an episode of Jeremy Kyle, then you’re right.
 Its EXACTLY the same.

 If you don’t wine and dine your money and treat it with the love and attention it deserves, then it will leave.
 People who regularly take care of their money are the ones who usually keep hold of it.

 I used to be really dismissive of money, and as such, I am now making some serious moves to win it back into my life – we’re in therapy together shall we say.

 So how exactly do you take you money out on a date?

 Don’t worry – you don’t have to sit in a fancy restaurant with your purse and order it a steak dinner.
 Instead, you need to make space for money in your diary and allow NO INTERRUPTIONS during this time.
 This is a moment for you and money to patch things up and make amends.
 The more you do it, the better your relationship will be (and the quicker it gets).

-I have talked about this before in the facebook group.
-It helps to get into a routine.
+It helps to get into a routine to organise your money.
 If the start of January motivates you, set this as your yearly date and work around it, but don’t let the fact that it isn’t January stop you from taking action.

 Top Tip – keep all your documents in one place.
 Even if it is just a shoe-box.
 You’ll thank yourself for it!